NYU-neuroPIL/nyu-neuropil.github.io/README.md

       - [ ] add extra tags (labs, techniques)
       - [ ] allow multi-select (both within and across?)
    - [ ] put limit on number that are displayed or scroll or something
+   - [X] add subtitle with author and year

 4. [X] Make contact form live -- Jenn
 2. [X] Embed Twitter feed -- waiting for twitter account